ricemery/FileChooserFx/README.md

 ## File Preview
 The preview code to execute for a file is determined from the file's mimetype.
-The Java Files.probeContentType(Path path) method is called to determine the mimetype.
-The implementation of probeContentType is highly dependent on the underlying OS.
+FileChooserFx uses the Java Files.probeContentType(Path path) method to determine the mimetype.

-The Sun Java OS-X implementation will always return null to the probeContentType call if there is no ~/.mime.types file found.
-The ~/.mime.types file is not installed within OS-X by default.
-A mime.types file can be found at http://svn.apache.org/viewvc/httpd/httpd/branches/2.2.x/docs/conf/mime.types?revision=1576707&view=co
+The Sun Java OS-X implementation of probeContentType is problematic.
+The implementation will always return null to the probeContentType call if there is no ~/.mime.types file found.
+And, the ~/.mime.types file is not installed within OS-X by default.

+To work around the problem a ~/mime.types file can be created.
+On source of the file content  can be found at http://svn.apache.org/viewvc/httpd/httpd/branches/2.2.x/docs/conf/mime.types?revision=1576707&view=co

 Alternately, a custom FileTypeDetector implementation could be installed.